RandomcodeDev/FalseKing/DESIGN.md

 ### Note on the use of the word element

-Depending on context, this either refers to the components of the game's design/gameplay/etc or the in-game elements such as fire, water, air, and earth.
+Depending on context, this either refers to the components of the game's design/gameplay/etc or the in-game elements likely to be fire, water, air, and earth.

 ## Table of Contents